Applications due March 3

 These instructions are for VU investigators.
 VUMC investigators should visit the OOR funding opportunity site.

 Strong proposals will incorporate particularly creative and pioneering approaches.
 Candidates whose work is based on biomedical principles but brings in concepts and theories from more diverse fields are encouraged to apply.
-Risk-taking is encouraged.
-Successful applications should not look like typical R01 grant applications with incremental research steps and safe hypotheses supported by existing data.
+Ideas with the potential to produce an unusually high impact are encouraged.
+Projects that are solely clinical research are not within the scope of Pew-funded research

 Selection of candidates will be based on a detailed description of the work that the applicant proposes to undertake, evaluations of the candidate’s performance, and notable past accomplishments, including honors, awards and publications.
-The committee gives considerable weight to evidence that the candidate is a successful independent investigator and has published significant work.
+The committee gives considerable weight to both the project proposal and the researcher, including evidence that the candidate is a successful independent investigator and has the skill set needed to carry out their high-impact proposal.

 This program is distinct from the Pew-Stewart Scholars Program, but candidates may apply to both internal competitions.